Dic Edwards: Early life

 Edwards was born in Cardiff.
-He was educated at Whitchurch High (Grammar), Cardiff, Lampeter University, Hughes Hall, Cambridge and the University of Wales at Aberystwyth.
+He was educated at Whitchurch High (Grammar), Cardiff, St David's University College, Lampeter, Hughes Hall, Cambridge and the University of Wales at Aberystwyth.

 Career

 Edwards' early work was produced at the Sherman Theatre, Cardiff.
 These included At The End of The Bay, Canned Goods and Looking For The World.
 At the beginning of his career, he was introduced to Edward Bond who became, and still is, a supporter of his work.

 Before taking up a residency at Theatr Clwyd in 1989 and producing the play the fourth world, Edwards worked with The Haymarket Theatre in Leicester where his productions were Long To Rain Over Us and Low People.

 At this time Edwards began to be published by Oberon Books Ltd., London.
 Its publishing editor, James Hogan, encouraged The Citizens' Theatre, Glasgow to produce his play Casanova Undone which was followed a year later by Wittgenstein's Daughter.
 Both were subsequently produced at The White Bear Theatre in London.

-In the early 1990s Edwards worked with Mark Dornford May at Broomhill which resulted in the opera The Juniper Tree, written with composer Andew Toovey and The Beggar's New Clothes, a reworking of The Beggar's Opera, with music by Warren Belshaw.
+In the early 1990s Edwards worked with Mark Dornford May at Broomhill which resulted in the opera The Juniper Tree, written with composer Andrew Toovey and The Beggar's New Clothes, a reworking of The Beggar's Opera, with music by Warren Belshaw.
 The latter transferred to The Cockpit Theatre, London.

-Edwards returned to working in Wales with Sgript Cymru and in 2002 his comedy Franco's Bastard was produced at Chapter Arts Centre.
-The play revisits Edwards' time as a young student at Lampeter University when he met the Welsh Nationalist activist and leader of the right wing Free Wales Army, Juian Cayo Evans.
-During a political falling out, the socialist Edwards was attacked by Evans and a fellow member of the FWA, which resulted in a month's stay at Chepstow Hospital where Edwards' head injuries were treated.
-The play centres on a sometimes scathing and sometimes affectionate account of the charismatic Evans.
-During the play's premier a group of Welsh Nationalists protested the play by leading walkouts and throwing stink bombs, an event that prompted questions in parliament.
+Edwards returned to working in Wales with Sgript Cymru, and in 2002, his comedy titled Franco's Bastard was produced at the Chapter Arts Centre in Cardiff.
+The play revisits Edwards' time as a young student at Lampeter University, when he met the controversial Welsh nationalist activist and leader of the Free Wales Army (FWA), Julian Cayo-Evans.
+Edwards recounted how he was attacked by Cayo-Evans and another man after they mistakenly believed him to have attempted to burn down a cottage at a party, which resulted in a month's stay at Chepstow Hospital where Edwards' head injuries were treated.
+However, Cayo-Evans later apologised for the altercation, and the two became friends.
+The play centres on a sometimes scathing and sometimes affectionate account of the charismatic Cayo-Evans.
+During the play's premier, a group of Welsh nationalists protested the play by leading walkouts and throwing stink bombs, an event that prompted questions in parliament.
+Following the controversy surrounding the play, Edwards stated that "the play wasn't biographical" and apologised to Cayo-Evans' children for any offence caused.